Shakti Dance® India Retreat

 The Logistic Costs include:

-- A double room with bathroom for each participant (If you book by Aug-Sept, we can ensure a River view with a balcony)
+- A room with matrimonial bed and bathroom (If you book by Aug-Sept, we can ensure a River view with a balcony)

 - All Food and drink - ceremonially prepared by our local women